AndyShiue/pts/README.md

 Originally, lambda calculus is invented to be a Turing-complete model of computation.
 Subsequent works add type systems on top of the lambda calculus, usually making it **not** Turing-complete, but stronger type systems lead to the ability to write mathematical proofs in it.
 Pure type systems are a generalization of the lambda cube, which consists of the simply typed lambda calculus, system F, calculus of constructions, etc.
-In this implementation, you can define your own pure type systems, consisting one or more, or even infinite sorts.
+In this implementation, you can define your own pure type systems, consisting of one or more, or even infinite sorts.
 Currently, this project can only be used as a library, not an application, because I haven't dealt with parsing stuff.
 See the tests at the end [of the source code](https://github.com/AndyShiue/pts/blob/master/src/lib.rs) and also the comments for thorough explanation of the algorithms.